ShymaPBhattacharjee/devTinder/homework.md

 - write a dummy auth middleware for admin
 - write a dummy auth middleware for all user routes, except /user/login

+- error handling using a app.use("/", err, req, res, next)
+-